prestonharberts/bib/Bible/prov9.md

 > She has sent out her female servants;
 > She calls out on the highest places of the city.
 ###### 4
->  “ Whoever is naive, let him turn in here.”
+> “Whoever is naive, let him turn in here.”
 > To those who lack understanding, she has said,
 ###### 5
->  “ Come, eat some of my food,
+> “Come, eat some of my food,
->  “ And drink some of the wine I have mixed.
+> “And drink some of the wine I have mixed.
 ###### 6
->  “ Abandon your foolish ways so that you may live,
+> “Abandon your foolish ways so that you may live,
->  “ And proceed in the way of understanding.”
+> “And proceed in the way of understanding.”
 ###### ¶ 7
 > Whoever corrects a mocker is asking for insult;
 > Whoever reproves a wicked person receives abuse.